vonhoff/Animation2Tilemap/README.md

 ## Motivation

-My journey with Animation2Tilemap started when I was inspired by classic isometric games like [Populous](https://en.wikipedia.org/wiki/Populous_(video_game)).
-I wanted to recreate their immersive atmosphere in my own projects.
-However, I faced a challenge with [Tilengine's](https://megamarc.itch.io/tilengine) lack of native support for diamond isometric tiles.
+I was inspired by classic isometric games like [Populous](https://en.wikipedia.org/wiki/Populous_(video_game)).
+I wanted to recreate its immersive atmosphere in my own projects using [Tilengine](https://megamarc.itch.io/tilengine) as a rendering engine.
+However, I faced a challenge with its lack of native support for diamond isometric tiles.

 To overcome this, I devised a workaround: dividing pre-rendered animated images into square tiles.
 This approach allowed me to integrate animated elements into an orthographic tileset.
 However, the process was cumbersome, involving manual extraction, slicing, filtering duplicates, and organizing the tiles.

-Tilengine [doesn't support](https://github.com/megamarc/Tilengine/issues/75) diamond tiles because standard 2D chipsets don't support them either.
+Tilengine doesn't support diamond tiles because standard 2D chipsets don't support them either.
 Classic isometric games running on consoles, such as Populous, used standard square tiles that were diagonally split, which combined the corners of different diamond tiles.
 So they gave the illusion of isometric tiles.